 The Certificate of Equivalence for the Scientist Training Programme (STPE) awarded by the Academy for Healthcare Science (AHCS) certifies that the holder has demonstrated that their qualifications, experience, training and competence to practise are equivalent to those who have successfully completed an NSHCS accredited Scientist Training Programme (STP).
-We do not expect the applicant to demonstrate that they achieve/meet all the STP individual learning outcomes, but that they have a comparable level of knowledge, skills and competence which may have been gained through a variety of training and experience.
-Assessors are asked to take account of when the applicant trained and the opportunities that have been and currently are available to them to gain the same experiences as someone completing the STP programme.
+Assessors are asked to take account of when the applicant trained and the opportunities that have been and currently are available to them to gain the same experience as someone completing the STP programme.
 It is therefore important that the submission includes a reference from the Applicants' current or most recent employer.